 Steps 7 and 8 photos of making tiramisu.

-Step 7: Spray oil in your 8×8 dish with a gluten free non-stick spray.
-Line the dish with a layer of sponge cake pieces.
+Step 7: Assemble the first cake layer.
+Spray oil in your 8×8 baking dish with a gluten free non-stick spray.
+Add a layer of gluten-free sponge cake strips (or ladyfingers, if using) to the bottom of the dish.

 Steps 9 and 10 photos of making tiramisu.